34jasonguan/cs316-open-project/README.md

 # Team RAvolution

-Members: Jason Guan, Jiayu (Gloria) Gao, Raymond Xiong, Shuhuai Yu, Sudhir Chowdhry
+Members: Jason Guan, Jiayu (Gloria) Gao, Raymond Xiong, Shuhuai Yu, Sudhir Chowdhry Open Project, CS316 Fall 2024

-This repository is for the open project for Fall 2024 CS316 (Intro to Databse Systems).
-The project focuses on creating a collaborative platform designed for Duke residents and residential staff to efficiently access and manage available HRL resources.
+This repository contains our final project (open) for CS316 (Intro to Database Systems) in the Fall 2024 semester.
+Our project focuses on creating a collaborative platform designed for Duke residents and residential staff to efficiently access and manage available HRL resources.

 Progress Since Milestone 1:
 - Assigned tasks to each team member (see report)